Welcome to the School of Psychology

 Where you are unable to submit coursework on time or attend an examination, you have the option to put in an “Exceptional Circumstances” request for an extension on coursework or to defer an examination.
 For advice please go to www.keele.ac.uk/ec/ and/or contact your Personal Tutor or Year Tutor.
 If you feel you need a break from your course for personal, financial, medical or other reasons, it may be possible to take a Leave of Absence, which usually lasts for a semester or a year.

 A vibrant research culture exists within the School of Psychology such that the majority of staff that you encounter as teachers also carry out research at the cutting edge of psychological knowledge.
-Our research is organised into three groupings: the Cognitive and Biological Research Group; the Social Psychological Research Group; and the Health and Well-being Research Group.
-Within these groups, multidisciplinary special interest groups have developed organically and are actively supported, including the Centre for Research with Children and Young People, and The Qualitative Research Forum.
+Our research is organised into four groupings: the Developmental Psychology Research Group; the Cognitive and Biological Research Group; the Social Psychological Research Group; and the Health and Well-being Research Group.
+Within these groups, multidisciplinary special interest groups have developed organically and are actively supported, including the Children and Young People's Research Network, and The Qualitative Research Forum.
 Please see these web pages for more information www.keele.ac.uk/psychology/research/.

 In your first year and second year, you have the opportunity to take part in some real psychological research being conducted by staff members and students within the School.
 Known as the “Research Participation Time” scheme, this is an exciting opportunity for you to experience how research is conducted, and to contribute to cutting-edge research.
 You really do have the opportunity to be an integral part of our continued effort to understand human psychology.